PooiaFerdowsi/markdown-tut/README.md

 [it is name of a reference in brackets that showed as link]

 [it is name of a reference in brackets that showed as link]: https://dictionary.cambridge.org "Cambridge dictionary"

+you can insert links between <> like <https://gnu.org> or you can insert link like https://ftp.gnu.org wothout any special character